CloudXR.js#

 Server Configuration: CloudXR.js requires CloudXR Runtime to be configured with device profile set to auto-webrtc mode.
 Refer to Network Setup for port configuration and firewall requirements.

-For a step-by-step tutorial on building your first CloudXR.js application, refer to Getting Started with CloudXR.js.
+For a step-by-step workflow for your first CloudXR.js application, refer to Getting Started with CloudXR.js.

 Key Capabilities#